pikaroot/pikaroot.github.io/_posts/NewYearMayhem2024/2024-01-28-forensics.md

 ![image](https://github.com/pikaroot/pikaroot.github.io/assets/107750005/9c04039d-22e8-4438-9f54-3002914a14e5)

-Therefore, we just need to gather every hex chunk in each `ICMP` packet and piece them together, then obtaining the flag will be trivial.
+Therefore, we only need to gather every hex chunk in each `ICMP` packet and piece them together, then obtaining the flag will be trivial. `tshark` is the best tool here and I've explained every filter means in my previous write-up.
+The `-e data` is the hex chunks of the `.zip` file.

 ```
 $ tshark -r capture.pcap -Y "icmp && ip.src == 192.168.127.131" -T fields -e data | tr -d "\r\n" | xxd -r -p > ConfidentialReport.zip